OS2mo/os2mo/README.md

 #### CRON jobs
 The application is configured with three CRON jobs, which run on a periodic schedule:

-* Daily at 23:00: Info dicts are reloaded by calling [POST:/reload_info_dicts][post_reload_info_dicts].
+* Daily at 23:00: Info dictionaries are reloaded by calling [POST:/reload_info_dicts][post_reload_info_dicts].
 This is necessary, in case new object types are added to OS2mo.
 For example by using `OS2mo init`.
 * Daily at 00:00: All information in LDAP is imported to OS2mo by calling